BlockOG/Client-Side-QoL-Fabric/README.md

 # Client Side QoL Fabric

-This mod adds a couple of features to the game that make it easier to play.
-All of these features are client side so the mod does not have to be installed on the server.
+This mod adds client side QoL features for fabric.
+All of these features are of course client side, as the name implies, so the mod does not have to be installed on the server.

 ## Features
 #### Segmented Hotbar